 4.1.2.2 Service Provider Data Modification

 NPAC personnel and the SOA-to-NPAC SMS interface (CMIP only) and the NPAC-to-Local SMS interface (CMIP only) can request that Service Provider data be modified in the NPAC SMS.
+The SOA-to-NPAC SMS interface and NPAC-to-Local SMS interface are limited to changing the NPAC Customer Name attribute, and no other attributes may be modified via these interfaces.
 The functionality described below enables the user to modify data for the Service Provider.

 [snip]